Get the FREE one-click dictionary software for Windows

 - Lashkar-e-Taiba, Lashkar-e-Toiba, Lashkar-e-Tayyiba, Army of the Pure, Army of the Righteous

-Derived forms: letting, let, lets
+Derived forms: let, lets, letting

-Type of: accept, cause, consent, foreign terrorist organisation [Brit], foreign terrorist organization, FTO, get, give, go for, have, induce, leave, leave alone, leave behind, let alone, make, never mind, serve, service, stimulate, terrorist group, terrorist organisation [Brit], terrorist organization
+Type of: accept, cause, consent, create, foreign terrorist organisation [Brit], foreign terrorist organization, FTO, get, give, go for, have, induce, leave, leave alone, leave behind, let alone, make, never mind, serve, service, stimulate, terrorist group, terrorist organisation [Brit], terrorist organization

 Encyclopedia: Let, West Virginia